Policy on Phase 1 Drug Screening for Medical Students

 Medical Student: An individual who is enrolled in University of Virginia School of Medicine and is pursuing degree requirements to obtain a Doctor of Medicine degree.

-Pre‐clerkship drug screen: A drug screen conducted prior to the start of clinical clerkships.
+Phase I (Pre‐clerkship) drug screen: A drug screen conducted prior to the start of Phase 2 (clinical clerkships).

-- Each Medical Student will be scheduled for pre-clerkship drug testing to occur prior to the start of the clinical clerkships.
-Medical Students will not be allowed to start the clinical clerkships until the drug screen is performed and passed.
+- Each Medical Student will be scheduled for Phase 1 drug testing to occur prior to the start of Phase 2.
+Medical Students will not be allowed to start Phase 2 until the drug screen is performed and passed.

 - Medical Students will be asked to sign a consent form allowing the drug screen and the release of test results to the Office of Student Affairs.
-Any Medical Student who chooses not to participate in the drug screening process will not be permitted to proceed with clinical clerkships.
+Any Medical Student who chooses not to participate in the drug screening process will not be permitted to proceed with Phase 2.

 - The Medical Director of WorkMed who serves as the Medical Review Officer (MRO)/designee, will make the final determination regarding test validity, and may request re‐analysis of the original sample or the collection or a new sample.